IBM/cloud-native-starter/documentation/SetupLocalEnvironment.md

 ### Minikube

 Follow the [instructions](https://kubernetes.io/docs/setup/minikube/) to install Minikube.
-This project has been tested with Minkube version 1.0.1.
+This project has been tested with Minikube version 1.4.0.
 After this run these commands:

 ```
 $ minikube config set cpus 4